vishnu-m77/vishnu-m77/README.md

 ### Hi there 👋 I'm Vishnu

+I'm a part time Masters student at Georgia Institute of Technology.
+My major is Machine Learning.
-I'm a new grad from the University of Waterloo.
-My major is Combinatorics & Optimization.
+I did my undergraduate at the University of Waterloo, majoring in Combinatorics & Optimization.

 I'm looking to collaborate on any project in:
 - Machine Learning